-Registration for 2023 events is open!
+Registration for 2024 events is now open!
 Register here.
 Ensure lowest prices by registering early!

 Please check back for updates as the marathon weekend approaches.